Academia-750/academia750-frontend-vue/README.md

 - `npm run lint`
 > Lints and fixes files - Works for development environment, and uses Eslint to code with Vue JS version 2 standard good practices and rules.

+### Deployment

+We are using github pipe lines.

+Preview releases happens automatically when we open a pull request and are linked to Netlify.
+Netlify is not always enable, you may need to enable or configure again at the time you read this.

+Production releases only when we push a tag to the main branch Be sure you are in `main` and run

+`yarn release`

+It will bump the version and push to github, firing the pipeline

 ## Folder Structure

 In the phase 2 we have simplify the folder structure, you may see this change in some folders and you can adapt old folders to the new structure